American Culture Coach

 I had to learn Spanish

-I was born in California and did fine in school, speaking English like any other American-born child.
-But by the mid-1970s, the cultural winds had shifted and it became an asset to know Spanish.
-Teachers taught us how to count to ten in Spanish and the Sesame Street TV show became bilingual.
-Knowing Spanish was now an important skill that I didn’t have, but everyone expected me to.
+Then my parents taught me and my sister only English.
+I was born in California and spoke English like any other American-born child.
+But when the cultural winds shifted and it became an asset to know Spanish, I didn’t know it.
+Unfortunately, everyone expected me to.

-When my parents’ peers would discover that I only knew English, they would shake their heads reproachfully and say, “Why don’t you speak Spanish?
-You should know Spanish.”
-I learned to feel ashamed.
-Even after years of learning Spanish in high school and college, I knew if I spoke it, someone would hear my mistakes and know I was a failure.
-I knew all the Spanish grammar and vocabulary, but felt too ashamed to speak it.
-I wondered, “If all I can do is disappoint people when I speak Spanish, why should I ever speak it again?”
-But I feel much better about speaking Spanish now.
+When people learned I was a Mexican-American who only knew English, they would shake their heads and make me feel ashamed.
+I took Spanish classes in high school and college, but never spoke it because I was terrified of making mistakes.
+I knew all the grammar and vocabulary, but felt too ashamed to speak it.
 It has taken me years to overcome my fears of speaking another language, but in the past 30 years I’ve learned some powerful tools that have helped me and I will share them with you.